junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 6.21

 > Last night, Sammy woke up in the middle of the night telling me he was afraid of the thing in the closet.
 I went and looked.
 There was nothing in the closet, but I've seen too much not to believe that there could be.
-So I handed Sammy the .45 and told him the next time he saw the thing in the closet, he knew what to ddo.
+So I handed Sammy the .45 and told him the next time he saw the thing in the closet, he knew what to do.
 I don't think I'll win any awards from parenting organizations, but five nights running now Sammy has slept without nightmares.
 Sometimes a .45 under your pillow is all you need.

 The infamous "Dad gave me a .45 when I was afraid of the thing in the closet"